-Acting as history's bookend, the B&O's second train station in Sykesville
+Acting as history's bookend, B&O's second train station in Sykesville

 (the red brick building at distant left) is now occupied by a restaurant.

-Conversely, the B&O's first station started life as a restaurant (tavern)
+Conversely, B&O's first station started life as a restaurant (tavern)

 and 47-room hotel; it had been situated to the left of where the blue-shirted